Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

 \end{theorem}

-Using the tools introduced in Section \ref{Sec:partialmixing} we can recover the upper bound fairly efficiently, however for the lower bound we did not find a way to apply our (or any other) general techniques to give a tight bound for all $k$.
-The methods presented in this paper give a lower bound tight up-to a $\log n$ factor however we do not give the details as recovering loose bounds on known quantities is not the objective of this work.
+Using the tools introduced in Section \ref{Sec:partialmixing} we can recover the upper bounds in Theorem \ref{2dtreeworst} fairly efficiently.
+However, for the lower bounds in Theorem \ref{2dtreeworst} we did not find a way to apply our (or any other) general techniques to give a tight bound easily for all $k$.
+The methods presented in this work give a lower bound tight up to a $\log n$ factor however we do not give the details as recovering loose bounds on known quantities is not the goal of this work.